smatechnologies/ibm-i-agent-docs/docs/operations/tips.md

 ### Notes for List of Replacement Variables

 1. Refer to on-line help for additional information.
-To see Online help for a job monitor:
+To see documentation for a job monitor:
     - Left-click the (?) question mark icon on the monitors threshold tab window.
     - Drag the question mark to the 'OS/400 command' text prompt.
 2. If a monitor is triggered and the user performs a manual reset ("Reset with Commands" or "Reset Only"), there is no substitution value for the parameter &NUMRESET, &RDUR.
 It will only have a value if the reset is automated.